SzKristof97/twitter-clone/README.md

 - **Visible only to logged-in users.**
 - Allows users to write and submit tweets via a form.
 - Dynamically updates the tweets section after submission.

+### **Retweets**
+- Users can retweet posts, which displays the original content with attribution.
+- Retweets are dynamically displayed and linked to the original tweet.

+### **Recursive Deletion**
+- Deleting a tweet automatically deletes all retweets and nested retweets associated with it.

 ---